 The symptoms of hemorrhagic stroke may include a sudden, severe headache, nausea, vomiting, seizures, and loss of consciousness.
 Treatment for this type of stroke focuses on controlling bleeding, relieving pressure on the brain, and repairing the damaged blood vessel.
 Surgical interventions or endovascular coiling techniques may be used to repair the ruptured vessel and prevent further bleeding.

 Often referred to as a "mini-stroke," a transient ischemic attack (TIA) is a temporary interruption of blood flow to the brain.
 Although TIAs usually resolve within a few minutes to a few hours, they should not be ignored.
 TIAs are considered warning signs for a potential major stroke, and their occurrence should prompt immediate medical attention.
 The symptoms of TIA are similar to those of an ischemic stroke but typically resolve without causing permanent damage.
 Get more information on TIA or mini stroke symptoms here.

 Cryptogenic strokes are a subtype of ischemic stroke in which the cause remains unknown despite a thorough investigation.
 Despite extensive diagnostic testing, including imaging studies and blood tests, the underlying cause of cryptogenic strokes remains elusive.
 These strokes pose a challenge in terms of treatment and prevention, as identifying the cause is vital for preventing future occurrences.

-You may have heard other terms for stroke such as lacunar infarct, thrombotic infarct, embolic infarct, diabetic stroke, subarachnoid hemorrhage, intracerebral hemorrhage, and so on.
-These all fall within the two types of stroke identified above, and you can find more information about these specific types of hemorrhagic and ischemic strokes on their respective webpages.
+You may have heard of other terms for stroke such as lacunar infarct, diabetic stroke, subarachnoid hemorrhage, intracerebral hemorrhage, and so on.
+These all fall within either the ischemic or hemorrhagic types of stroke identified above, and you can find more information about these specific types of hemorrhagic and ischemic strokes on this website.

 The following are risk factors for stroke: